Atlas Air

 Atlas Air, Inc. is a major American cargo airline, passenger charter airline, and aircraft lessor based in White Plains, New York.
 It is a wholly owned subsidiary of Atlas Air Worldwide Holdings.
 Atlas Air is the world's largest operator of the Boeing 747, with 61 of the type.
-In 2021, the airline had 4,056 employees and operated to more than 300 global destinations.
+In 2025, the airline has about 5,000 employees and operated to more than 300 global destinations in 70 countries.

 History

 An Atlas Air Boeing 747-400F departing Hong Kong.